Krypton-Suite/Standard-Toolkit-Online-Help/Source/Help/DocFX/articles/Standard Toolkit/Utilities/KryptonWebView2APIReference.md

 - `WebView2Loader.dll` (included with WinForms package)

 ### Conditional Compilation
-The control is only available when `WEBVIEW2_AVAILABLE` is defined.
-This ensures compatibility with systems that don't have WebView2 dependencies.
+The control is only available when `WEBVIEW2_AVAILABLE` is defined **and** the target framework is .NET 8.0 or greater (`NET8_0_OR_GREATER`).
+This ensures compatibility with systems that don't have WebView2 dependencies and limits availability to supported frameworks.

 ---